SaketJNU/Java-Programs/README.md

 - method of parent class by object of parent class
 - method of child class by object of child class
 - method of parent class by object of child class
-6. Program to create a class telephone with ( ) , lift ( ) and disconnected ( ) methods as abstract methods create another class smart telephone and demonstrate polymorphism
+6. Program to create a class telephone with ( ) , lift ( ) and disconnected ( ) methods as abstract methods create another class smart telephone and demonstrate polymorphism.
+[PolymorphismExample.java](https://github.com/SaketJNU/Java-Programs/blob/main/module4/PolymorphismExample.java)
 7. Program to design a vehicle class hierarchy in Java, and develop a program to demonstrate Polymorphism.
 [PolymorphismProgram.java](https://github.com/SaketJNU/Java-Programs/blob/main/module4/PolymorphismProgram.java)
 8. Program to find the roots of a quadratic equation using interface and packages.
 - Declare an interface in package Quad1